mcilloni/mcilloni.github.io/_posts/2021-01-20-cxx-cross-clang.md

 ## Cross-building with Autotools, CMake and Meson

-Autotools, CMake, and Meson are arguably the most popular building systems for C and C++ open source projects (sorry SCons).
+Autotools, CMake, and Meson are arguably the most popular building systems for C and C++ open source projects (sorry, SCons).
 All of three support cross-compiling out of the box, albeit with some caveats.

 ### Autotools

-Autotools has a reputation for being horrendously clunky and breaking easily.
-While this is definitely well earned, it's been around for decades, and it's easy to find support online when something goes awry (sadly, this is not true when writing `.ac` files).
-Compared to its more modern breathren, it doesn't require any toolchain file or extra configuration when cross compiling, and it's only driven by command line options.
+Over the years, Autotools has been famous for being horrendously clunky and breaking easily.
+While this reputation is definitely well earned, it's still widely used by most large GNU projects.
+Given it's been around for decades, it's quite easy to find support online when something goes awry (sadly, this is not also true when writing `.ac` files).
+When compared to its more modern breathren, it doesn't require any toolchain file or extra configuration when cross compiling, being only driven by command line options.

-A `./configure` script (either generated by autoconf or shipped in tarballs) _usually_ supports the `--host` flag, allowing the user to specify the triple of the _host_ the final artifacts will run on.
-This flags activates cross compilation, indicating the _"auto-something"_ array of tools to detect the correct compiler for the target, which generally assumed to be `some-triple-gcc`.
+A `./configure` script (either generated by autoconf or shipped by a tarball alongside source code) _usually_ supports the `--host` flag, allowing the user to specify the triple of the _host_ on which the final artifacts are meant to be run.
+This flags activates cross compilation, and causes the _"auto-something"_ array of tools to try to detect the correct compiler for the target, which generally assumed to be `some-triple-gcc`.

-For instance, let's try to configure `binutils` 2.35.1 for `aarch64-pc-freebsd`, using what introduced before:
+For instance, let's try to configure `binutils` version 2.35.1 for `aarch64-pc-freebsd`, using the Clang wrapper introduced above:

 ```shell
 $ tar xvf binutils-2.35.1.tar.xz